Alluxio/alluxio/docs/en/operation/Performance-Tuning.md

 but may impact performance by increasing work on the Alluxio master, as well as consuming UFS bandwidth.
 If this is set to 0, the cache is disabled and the `ONCE` setting will behave like the `ALWAYS` setting.

+### Metadata Sync

+If the content on the UFS are modified without going through Alluxio, Alluxio needs to sync its metadata with the UFS to reflect those changes in Alluxio namespace.
+The cost of metadata sync scales linearly with the number of files in the directory that is being synced.
+If metadata sync operation happens frequently on large directories, more threads may be allocated to speed up this process.
+Two configurations are relevant here.

+'alluxio.master.metadata.sync.concurrency.level' controls the concurrency that is used in a single sync operation.
+Adjust this to 1x to 2x core count on the master node to speed up the speed of metadata sync.

+'alluxio.master.metadata.sync.executor.pool.size' controls the number of threads performing sync operations.
+This defaults to the number of cores in the system, but can be adjusted to 2x or 4x number of cores if we expect many concurrent sync operations.

 ## Worker Tuning

 ### Block reading thread pool size